SU-SWS/stanford_faq/README.md

 To see a list of all your FAQs, navigate to /faq

-Add a realated FAQ to your page
+To add related FAQs to a page
 ----

 FAQs tagged with taxonomy terms that match the terms on a given page will appear on that page once an FAQ view is placed using Context or the blocks interface.